tazzyeth/inkyphat_NFTperp/README.md

+# Inkyphat_NFTperp

 ![miladyeyespng](https://user-images.githubusercontent.com/132207345/235407693-9b1fa04c-4c45-4d5e-9f5b-19203c51fdcb.png)

 Inkyphat_NFTperp is a Python script that fetches cryptocurrency data from the nftperp.xyz API and displays it on an InkyPHAT black display hat for Raspberry Pi.
-The script displays the mark price and index price for Milady and a specific wallets Profit and loss percentage.
-You can add in more api calls from nftperp from here https://nftperp.readme.io/reference/mark-price.
+The script displays the mark price and index price for Milady and a specific wallet's Profit and Loss percentage.
+You can add more API calls from nftperp from [here](https://nftperp.readme.io/reference/mark-price).

 👌## Pre-requisites